 Despite forced migration to Kansas, some Meskwaki stayed hidden in current-day Iowa or returned shortly after departure.
-Beginning in the 1857, the Meskwaki purchased land in Tama County to reclaim as home.
+Beginning in 1857, the Meskwaki purchased land in Tama County to reclaim as home.
 The tribe continued to purchase land, and by the turn of the twentieth century they were living more independently than many tribes in traditional reservations.
 Photographs from the settlement show a combination of Meskwaki and Euro-American influences in dress, housing, and activities.
 The Meskwaki have continued to purchase land and live in Tama County into the present day.

 This page has paths: